Pre-Bird

 Pre-Bird (later re-released as Mingus Revisited) is an album by jazz bassist and composer Charles Mingus consisting of music that was composed before Mingus first heard Charlie Parker, hence the title Pre-Bird.
 It was released on Mercury Records in September 1961.

+Recording

+The album was recorded over May 24–25, 1960 at Plaza Sound Studios in New York City.
+Tracks 4, 7, and 8 were recorded on the 24th, with tracks 1-3, 5, and 6 recorded the following day.